 Family Bank and How It Transformed My Family Finances

-by | May 1, 2023
+by | May 1, 2023 | Latest Articles, Our Stories

 Banking and financial services are among the world’s largest and most affluent industries.
 This is because banks are on the receiving side of the financial system, while most consumers are on the paying side.

-In this blog, I will share a bit about my family’s journey toward getting on the receiving side of the financial system by establishing a family bank, thanks to a revolutionary method taught by George Antone and the Fynanc Team.
+In this blog, I will share a bit about my family’s journey toward getting on the receiving side of the financial system by establishing a family bank, thanks to a revolutionary method taught by George Antone and the Fynanc team.

 Imagine that your teenage child wants to purchase their first car.
 They have several options to finance this purchase: